-Technical efficiency criteria helps the decision process, with reference to a production unit, in the sense of providing a set of possible choices much smaller than the original "universe" of possible choices, but do not provide a unique solution.
+It is helpful to recall the basic production function graph, to show that technical efficiency criteria helps the decision process, with reference to a production unit, in the sense of providing a set of possible choices much smaller than the original "universe" of possible choices, but do not provide a unique solution.
+In the graph above it is evident that technical efficient criteria is between point "D" and point "G", defining a zone/frontier of technical efficient choices.
+Note that point "D" is the Maximum Physical Mean, and Point "G" the maximum physical solution.
 It is necessary to add the economic efficiency criteria to solve the "problem" for the best solution in terms of maximizing profit/excess value creation/economic surplus.
 Economic efficiency means to add the relationships between prices and respective ratios, output/input prices and input/input prices.
 Assuming a monetized economy, everything can be expressed in money references and the economic surplus in profit units.
 For continuous relationships, there is a unique solution for Economic Efficiency, which is also a "point" with technical efficiency in the frontier of technical efficient solutions.
 It is defined as the "point" able to maximize economic surplus/profit.

 Many other forms can be explored to show the economic and technical optimizing solutions beyond input/output relationships, basically recalling other relations in the input/input space (isoquants relations), output/output relations and prices for inputs and outputs, specially represented in the supply functions.
-It is not necessary to review this well-known production theory, but the actual introduction shows that from the production perspective, technical efficiency is a very precise issue where quantification and mathematical solutions are possible.
-It is also possible to use those relationships to explore the induced technical change process as Hayami and Ruttan did (1985).
+It is not the time and opportunity to review this well known theory, but the actual introduction shows that from the production perspective, technical efficiency is a very precise issue where quantification and mathematical solutions are possible.